Throne of Blood

 “Yeah, it’s too bad.”

 They continued walking up Mayfield Rd.
-When they got to E. 126th St. they turned left.
-At a dead-end past half-a-dozen houses they walked through a line of trees into the cemetery.
-Frank led the way, zig zagging to the James Garfield Monument.
+When they got to E. 126 St. they turned left.
+At a dead-end past half a dozen houses they walked through a line of trees into the cemetery.
+Frank led the way, zig zagging his way to the James Garfield Monument.

 “It’s a tragedy what happened to him,” Frank said.

 “No, I mean it’s too bad about how he died.
-He had the best doctors in the country, but they didn’t believe in disinfecting their hands and instruments.
+He had the best doctors in the country, but they didn’t believe in disinfecting their hands and instruments back then.
+They said only Europeans did that.
 So, he didn’t die of the gunshot wound.
 He died of infection.
-He had only been president four months.
-He was six feet tall and had been a two-star general.
-It took him almost three months to die.”
+It took him almost three months to die.
+He had only been president four months.”

 They stopped to look at John D. Rockefeller’s grave, but Tyrone didn’t want to stay.
 “He was the richest man in the world, selling his black gold, but he wouldn’t give the black man a chance.
-His kids did better later, but not John D. He was a son-of-a-bitch.”
+His kids did better later on, but not John D. He was a mean son-of-a-bitch.”

 They crossed the cemetery’s Hillside Rd. before coming to the Haserot Angel.